rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 In the above example, we have "hidden" the actual balance on a property prefixed with `_`, shown in the constructor as `this._balance`.
 JavaScript won't prevent access, but as a developer, you should know not to access data named with a prefix directly.
 To get the balance, we've built a `getBalance()` method that will deliver the value of the `_balance` property and there's no 'setter' method as we don't want to set the balance directly.
 Then our `withdraw()` method does the necessary check and changes our `_balance`.

+>**ASIDE:** JavaScript's `class` syntax provides for special *getter/setter* methods also known as accessors, which are common in class oriented languages, but we're going to save those extra concepts for future lessons.

 ### Exercise